Advertisement

 The details

 NBHWC-approved, this program offers a simple Health Coach option, as well as a Coach Mastery course to take your learning to the next level.
-The latter puts you in contact with people who have previously completed the course for added community support.
+The latter puts you in contact with other health and wellness coaches who have previously completed the course for added community support.

 Pros & cons